Become a Nurse

-The USU Nursing Program prepares students to apply the concepts of nursing to provide and improve healthcare in a challenging and diverse practice environment.
+The USU Nursing Program prepares students to provide and improve healthcare in a challenging and diverse practice environment.
 Science courses such as anatomy and physiology provide a foundation on which nurse educators guide student learning to acquire the core knowledge, skills, and attitudes required of modern nurses.

 The program embraces nursing as a practice profession that requires considerable psychomotor skill and cognitive ability to provide safe and effective care.
 USU offers state-of-the-art simulation laboratories, experienced nurse educators, and a wide variety of clinical experiences.

 - Provide basic patient care, administer medication, monitor health, and provide comfort

 - This program prepares graduates to take the NCLEX-PN exam for licensure.
 Upon passing, graduates can qualify for positions as entry-level Licenses Practical Nurses (LPNs)

 Associate's of Science in Nursing (AAS)